 bind-address = $IP

-where $IP is the IP address of the DB server.
+where $IP is the IP address of the database instance.

-If you have private networking enabled, this will be the private IP address and not the floating IP if your DB server has one.
+If you have private networking enabled, this will be the private IP address and not the floating IP if your database instance has one.

-This makes the database listen to connections from it’s IP address instead of only listening on 127.0.0.1, which is localhost.
+This makes the database listen to connections from its IP address instead of only listening on 127.0.0.1 (the localhost).